← Back to 史記

 殿 祿殿

 However, there was still the southern army.
-When the Marquis of Pingyang learned this, he informed Chancellor Ping of Lü Chan’s plot.
-Chancellor Ping then summoned the Marquis of Zhu Xu to assist the Grand Commandant.
+When the Marquis of Pingyang heard what was happening, he reported Lu Chan's plot to Chancellor Chen Ping, who summoned the Marquis of Zhuxu to support the Grand Commandant.
 The commander-in-chief commanded the Marquis of Zhuxu to oversee the army gate.
-He commanded the Marquis of Pingyang to inform the Guard Commandant: 'Do not enter Chancellor Chan's palace gate.'
-Lü Chan did not know that Lü Lu had already left the Northern Army, so he entered Weiyang Palace wishing to make rebellion.
-He was not able to enter the palace gate, and paced back and forth.
+He ordered the Marquis of Pingyang to tell the Commandant of the Guard, "Do not let Chancellor Chan enter the hall doors."
+Lu Chan did not know that Lu Lu had already left the Northern Army.
+He entered Weiyang Palace intending to rebel, but could not get through the palace doors and paced back and forth.
 The Marquis of Pingyang feared they would not win, and galloped to tell the commander-in-chief.
-The Grand Commandant still feared they could not defeat the various Lü clan, and did not dare to openly say to execute them.
-He sent the Marquis of Zhuxu and told him: 'Urgently enter the palace to guard the emperor.'
+The Grand Commandant still feared he might not overcome the Lü clan and did not dare openly say he would execute them.
+He sent the Marquis of Zhuxu, saying, "Enter the palace quickly and guard the emperor."
 The Marquis of Zhuxu requested troops.
 The commander-in-chief gave him over a thousand troops.
 He entered through the Weiyang Palace gate and saw Lü Chan standing in the middle of the courtyard.
 At dusk, they attacked Chan.
-Chan fled, but a violent wind arose and his followers fell into confusion; none dared fight.
-They pursued Chan and killed him in the toilet of the Chamberlain for Attendants' residence.
+Chan fled, but a violent wind arose, and his followers fell into confusion; none dared fight.
+They chased Lu Chan down and killed him in the privy of the Chamberlain for Attendants' office.

 29